grpc/proposal/A2-service-configs-in-dns.md

     // All other numbers are considered invalid.
     "percentage": number,
     // Client hostname(s): a list of strings.
 Each name is case
-    // sensitive and must be an exact match as the hostname according to
+    // sensitive and must be an exact match of the hostname according to
     // the system.
     "clientHostname": [string],